Due to increased use, e-book services and other online services may be slow or down. Try opening the e-book at a less-busy time of the day.

 If you wish to download an e-book, you have to create an account in Vitalsource Bridge and to download Bookshelf reader software.

-You can make highlights and notes in the e-books (video tutorial "Highlights and notes).
+You can make highlights and notes in the e-books (see video tutorial "Highlights and notes on Vitalsource Bridge ).
 If you have an account, your notes will be saved on your account and you can share them with other users.